quicwg/base-drafts/draft-ietf-quic-recovery.md

 When an acknowledgement is received, a new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

-Every time a crypto packets is sent, the sender MUST set a timer for the crypto timeout period.
+Every time a crypto packet is sent, the sender MUST set a timer for the crypto timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data if possible.